Launch Offer - Use code LAUNCH10 for 10% off paid licenses through September 30, 2026

 Quick answers

-What does self-hosted lab software mean?
+What does self-hosted mean?

 Can self-hosted software still be browser-based?